KeerthiKeswaran/Radiant-AI-Intelligent-X-Ray-Detection/README.md

-# Radiant-AI: Intelligent X-Ray Detection System.
+# Probe2Cure: Intelligent X-Ray Detection System.

 **Website Link :** https://radiantai.vercel.app/

 ## Introduction

-**Radiant-AI** is an innovative web application designed to classify chest X-ray images into three categories: COVID-19, Normal, and Viral Pneumonia.
+**Probe2Cure** is an innovative web application designed to classify chest X-ray images into three categories: COVID-19, Normal, and Viral Pneumonia.
 Leveraging the power of Convolutional Neural Networks (CNNs), this application provides medical professionals and users with instant and accurate diagnostics, thereby assisting in timely medical decision-making.

 ## Table of Contents